gt-crnch-rg/read-the-docs/docs/general/contributing.rst

 How to convert MarkDown files to RST
 ########
 While there are many nice GUI-based editors for MarkDown files, there are not that many editors for Restructered Text.
-One approach to contributing documentation would be to write it in Markdown and then convert it with Pandoc. `This URL <https://avilpage.com/2014/11/pandoc-best-way-to-convert-markdown-to.html>`_ shows a simple example.
+One approach to contributing documentation would be to write it in Markdown and then convert it with Pandoc. `This URL <https://avilpage.com/2014/11/pandoc-best-way-to-convert-markdown-to.html>`_ shows a simple example that we have repeated below.

-You can use the following format to convert a MarkDown file to RST, but you may then want to check that the links and figure links get populated correctly.
-You can also use editors like `Typora <https://typora.io/>`_ to edit Markdown and export RST.
-Note that Typora uses pandoc behind the scenes to do this conversion!

 .. code::

   pandoc rg-overview.md --from markdown --to rst -s -o rg-overview.rst

+You can use this simple script to convert a MarkDown file to RST, but you may then want to check that the links and figure links get populated correctly.
+You can also use editors like `Typora <https://typora.io/>`_ to edit Markdown and then export an RST file.
+Note that Typora uses pandoc behind the scenes to do this conversion!

 Style Guide Suggestions
 #######################